 According to the plan, the 70 courtrooms, including special and anti-terrorism courts, will be shifted to the new judicial complex but the lawyers’ chambers will remain in the old district courts.

-“During the routine work, the lawyers and more than 20,000 litigants and government officials will be shuttling between the old district courts and the judicial complex and it will create problem for them to pass the busiest road connecting Jhelum Road to Airport,” said Advocate Sajid Ilyas Bhatti, the president of the district courts bar association, while
+“During the routine work, the lawyers and more than 20,000 litigants and government officials will be shuttling between the old district courts and the judicial complex and it will create problem for them to pass the busiest road connecting Jhelum Road to Airport,” said Advocate Sajid Ilyas Bhatti, the president of the district courts bar association, while talking to Dawn.

 He said the new complex had 70 courtrooms and modern facilities and constructed under the Access to Justice Programme in 2007.
 Due to the judicial crisis and lawyers’ movement, the project remained in slow pace.